cake-contrib/Cake.VsMetrics/README.md

 Download and install the [Metrics Powertool](https://www.microsoft.com/en-us/download/details.aspx?id=48213) (this link is for Visual Studio 2015).

-Include the Addin in your Cake build script and register `metrics.exe` depending on which version of the tool you have installed:
+Include the Addin in your cake build script:

 ```csharp
 #addin "Cake.VsMetrics"